Delivered Duty Paid (DDP)

 Note: Customs clearance must be completed in the country of destination (of the goods), which would require the seller to work with a Customs broker in that country.
 The parties should ship DAP or DPU if they want carriage and delivery to be arranged by the seller, while leaving import clearance to the importer/buyer.

 Example of DDP

 The buyer is a café in Cincinnati, Ohio purchasing $1000 of whole coffee beans from a farmer in Brazil.
 The terms are DDP Cincinnati, requiring the seller to assume all costs and risks in arranging carriage to Cincinnati, as well as delivery to the agreed upon destination.
 The seller is also responsible for fulfilling export, transit, and import clearance requirements, including paying import duties and filing all necessary documentation to ensure compliance with relevant Partner Government Agencies (PGA’s), such as FDA and USDA.

-The ICC has provided a very helpful illustration of Incoterms® that you can download here for free.
-It shows how in working down the list of incoterms, risk progressively changes from the buyer’s responsibility to the seller’s responsibility.
+The International Chamber of Commerce (ICC) has provided a very helpful illustration of the Incoterms® Rules that you can download for free.
+It shows how in working down the list of terms, risk progressively changes from the buyer’s responsibility to the seller’s responsibility.

-Incoterms® consists of a total of 11 trade terms, which are divided into two groups.
+The Incoterms® Rules consist of 11 trade terms, which are divided into two groups: